 Getting Started with a Partner Organization

 - Contact an organization and follow their application procedures.
-This may include a letter of interest or resume, an application form, or an in-person or phone interview.
-For support in preparing your application, please visit Career Services.
+This may include an application form, a letter of interest, resume, an interview, etc. For support in preparing your application, please contact career advising staff in the Center for Life Beyond Reed: www.reed.edu/beyond-reed, 503/777-7550, Prexy.

-- Complete I-9 and W-4 tax forms with Janie Hinkle-Clayton in the business office.
+- Complete I-9 and W-4 tax forms with Student Employment Specialist, Dawn Derry (firstname.lastname@example.org), in the business office.

 Getting Started with a Non-partner Organization

-Working with a non-partner organization requires additional paperwork, and can take longer to set up.
+Working with a non-partner organization can take longer to set up.
 For that reason, students are encouraged to prioritize our partner organizations.
 If you didn’t find the kind of work you are looking for in the posted opportunities, you can still earn your FWS award at another organization, provided it meets the required criteria.
-Make an appointment with career services to learn more about working for non-partner organizations.
+Contact SEEDS to learn more about working for non-partner organizations.

-At the end of the year, the career services and SEEDS office suggest that the students fill out an evaluation with their supervisor during an exit interview.
-We ask for feedback on your placements so that career services and the SEEDS office can learn more about the organizations where students worked and pass that information on to future volunteers.
+At the end of the year, the SEEDS office suggests that FWS students fill out an evaluation with their FWS site supervisor during an exit interview.
+We ask for feedback on your placements so SEEDS and the Center for Life Beyond Reed can learn more about the organizations where students worked and pass that information on to future volunteers.
 It is also beneficial to ask for a letter of recommendation from your supervisor if it was a positive experience.

-Reed College, with assistance from the federal government, spends thousands of dollars a year paying students to work for nonprofit agencies within the larger Portland community.
-The information below will help nonprofit organizations decide if they are a potential site for a Reed federal work-study (FWS) internship and tell how to participate in the program.
+Reed College, with assistance from the federal government, spends thousands of dollars a year paying students to work for nonprofits, public schools and public agencies within the larger Portland community.
+The information below will help organizations decide if they are a potential site for a Reed federal work-study (FWS) internship and tell how to participate in the program.

 Who is eligible for a FWS internship?

 Agencies with current or pending 501.c.3 tax status are potentially eligible.
 Programs in the public sector such as public schools or local government, may also host FWS interns.
 Programs must provide a community service designed to improve the quality of life for community residents, particularly low-income people, or to solve particular problems related to their needs.
 Internship hosts must offer positions in direct service, education, or project development, rather than only clerical work.
 Work that entails fundraising or furthering political or religious agendas is not eligible.
-If you have questions about your project’s eligibility, please call the SEEDS office, 503/777-7563.
+If you have questions about your eligibility, please contact the SEEDS office.

 Students who are on financial aid and have a FWS allocation listed on their award announcement are eligible.
 Once students' wages have exceeded their FWS eligibility for the academic year (often after 50-100 hours of work), they must wait until the following year to continue participation.
 Sometimes students will continue their work as volunteers when their FWS allocation is exhausted.
 In some cases, agencies have chosen to hire interns so they can continue making a valuable contribution.